Autodesk/pgbelt/docs/quickstart.md

 **NOTE: Do not run this command if the schema owner of your database is the same as your root user.**

     $ belt revoke-logins testdatacenter1 database1

+Before proceeding, verify that no application connections remain on the source database.
+This ensures no writes are happening on the source during the cutover:

+    $ belt connections testdatacenter1 database1

+All source connection counts should be `0`.
+You can exclude specific usernames (e.g. monitoring agents) with `--exclude-user/-e` or LIKE patterns with `--exclude-pattern/-p`:

+    $ belt connections testdatacenter1 database1 --exclude-user datadog --exclude-pattern '%repuser%'

 ## Step 6: Stop forward replication